 Mean girls seem to be an age-old issue that surface on some level for most young girls (there’s a reason there is a whole genre of movies dedicated to the stereotype).
 For some, the mean girl never zeroes in on them and it never becomes a problem; for others, the experience of dealing with a mean girl can poison the whole school experience.
 As a parent, we wonder, what can we do?
 How can we help?
 So, here’s a little Mean Girl Management 101, with tips and tricks from the experts.

-Call It Out: Work with your daughter on assertively calling out behaviours from bullies.
-“So saying ‘That hurts my feelings’, girls will respond that they don’t care,” says Rosalind Wiseman, whose book Queen Bees & Wannabes later inspired the hit film Mean Girls.
-“Instead, name the behaviour and say ‘That was really mean.’”
+Work with your daughter on assertively calling out behaviours from bullies.
+“Saying ‘That hurts my feelings’ isn’t enough; many girls will respond that they don’t care,” says Rosalind Wiseman, author of Queen Bees & Wannabes (which inspired the 2004 film Mean Girls).
+“Instead, name the behaviour and say, ‘That was really mean.’”
 But also brace your daughter for the expected response.
 The mean girl will likely shoot back with a similar accusation.
-“And then she should respond with: ‘Me saying I’m mad at you isn’t mean.
-It’s telling you how I feel and you can’t take my feelings away from me,” says Rosalind.
+“And then your child should respond with, ‘Me saying I’m mad at you isn’t mean.
+It’s telling you how I feel and you can’t take my feelings away from me,” says Wiseman.